maxdarque/up-graphql-yoga-server-example/README.md

 **Note** You need to use `GraphQLServer` (not `graphqlLambda`)

 Test the server by opening up the playground in your browser.
-Double check the url in the playground matches the api domain i.e. my-aws-api-url.com/development.
+Double check the url in the playground matches the api domain i.e. my-aws-api-url.com/staging or my-aws-api-url.com/production.

+**Note** With Apex/Up 0.5 and up there is no api/development deployment.
+You run development locally and deploy to /staging and /production on AWS Lambda.

 Open the staging endpoint using the `-o` flag.